How To Decide What Type Of Home To Buy With A Mortgage

 - You’re responsible for repairs on more than one unit, including units that you have less control over.

-If you’re interested in owning a property that can serve as a primary residence or an investment opportunity, multi-unit homes might be what you’re looking for, as the extra income earned from your renters can help offset your mortgage payments.
+If you’re interested in owning a property that can serve as a primary residence or an investment opportunity, multi-unit homes might be what you’re looking for, as the extra income earned from your renters can help offset or even cover your mortgage payments.

 Planned Unit Development (PUD)